 "Stalin was his exemplar," the obituary says.
 "The likeness came from more than conscious emulation: he already resembled him in origin, temperament and method.
-Like him, he was unique less in kind than in degree, in the extraordinary extent to which, if the more squalid forms of human villainy are the sine qua non of the successful tyrant, he embodied them.
+Like him, he was unique less in kind than in degree, in the extraordinary extent to which, if the more squalid forms of human villainy are the sine qua non (essential condition) of the successful tyrant, he embodied them.
 Like Stalin, too, he had little of the flair or colour of other 20th Century despots, little mental brilliance, less charisma, no redeeming passion or messianic fervour; he was only exceptional in the magnitude of his thuggery, the brutality, opportunism and cunning of the otherwise dull, grey apparatchik."

-Britain and the US, as the leading advocates for the prosecution of the first Gulf War, the placement of the trade sanctions and the 2003 invasion are also implicated in the deaths of thousands of innocent Iraqis.
+Britain and the US, as the leading advocates for the prosecution of the First Gulf War, the placement of the trade sanctions and the 2003 invasion are also implicated in the deaths of thousands of innocent Iraqis.

 The human rights and weapons development records of other countries in the Middle East also bear scrutiny.
-It can be argued that on these indices there was little to distinguish Saddam's Iraq from Syria, Saudi Arabia, Iran and Israel, and that since the intervention of the United Nations following the Gulf War Saddam's worst excesses had at least been contained.
+It can be argued that on these indices there was little to distinguish Saddam's Iraq from Syria, Saudi Arabia, Iran and Israel, and that since the intervention of the United Nations following the First Gulf War, Saddam's worst excesses had at least been contained.